Wenura17125/Wenura17125/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
 </h2>

-I'm **[`Wenura`]**, a Full Stack Developer and Security Engineer with a strong background in software development and cybersecurity.
-I specialize in building secure applications, conducting security assessments, and developing automated security tools.
-My expertise spans across web development, application security, and secure software architecture.
+I'm **[`Wenura`]**, an aspiring Cybersecurity Professional and IT undergraduate with a strong foundation in information security and software development.
+I'm passionate about exploring the intersection of security and technology, focusing on secure coding practices, penetration testing, and cybersecurity tools.
+My growing expertise includes web security, network defense, and secure application development, backed by hands-on experience through academic projects and security research.

 <details>
   <summary>More about me</summary>